thundra0308/My-MovieDB/README.md

 ## WANT TO CONTRIBUTE?

-- All contributions are welcome, from code to documentation to graphics to design suggestions to bug reports.
-Please use GitHub to its fullest; contribute Pull Requests
+- All contributions are Welcome 😊